-Note: ORACLE_BASE is the base directory under which Oracle products are installed.
-The recommended value is /u01/app/oracle.
-See Section 2.3, "Shared Storage and Recommended Directory Structure" for more information.
+Note: See Section 2.3, "Shared Storage and Recommended Directory Structure" for more information.

-- 4. In the Register for Security Updates screen, enter your contact information so that you can be notified of security updates, and click Next. - 5.
-In the Choose Install Type screen, select Custom, and click Next. - 6.
-In the Choose Products and Components screen, click Next. - In the JDK Selection screen, select only Oracle JRockit 1.6.0<version> SDK, and click Next. - 8.
-In the Choose Product Installation Directories screen, accept the directory WL_HOME, and click Next. - 9.
-In the Installation Summary screen, click Next. - 10.
+- In the Register for Security Updates screen, enter your contact information so that you can be notified of security updates, and click Next. - In the Choose Install Type screen, select Custom, and click Next. - In the Choose Products and Components screen, click Next. - In the JDK Selection screen, select only Oracle JRockit 1.6.0<version> SDK, and click Next. - In the Choose Product Installation Directories screen, accept the directory WL HOME, and click Next. - In the Installation Summary screen, click Next. - 10.
 In the Installation Complete screen, unselect Run QuickStart, and click Done.